 Encouraging autonomy in learning

-Neuroscience provides evidence that student-centered pedagogies, which focus on active engagement, are superior to traditional teacher-centered instruction.
+Neuroscience provides evidence that student-centred pedagogies, which focus on active engagement, are superior to traditional teacher-centred instruction.
 These methods promote increased neural plasticity in brain areas associated with learning.
 Furthermore, the emotional and psychological well-being of students, made possible by supportive environments, is essential for sparking engagement and motivation.
 These elements are foundational for cultivating a learner's autonomy.

 The role of inquiry-based learning